 Build capacity for community driven cancer prevention and control

-An important priority for COE is to address Catchment Area cancer burden by preparing and activating community advocates to participate in research as community-based/citizen scientists.
+An important priority for our cancer center and COE is to address Catchment Area cancer burden by preparing and activating community advocates to participate in research as community-based/citizen scientists.
 Therefore, COE team trains community partners in research, mining data, conducting literature reviews, conducting needs assessments, developing research abstracts and posters, and implementing evidence-based programs.